EthanKotro/sciencific_computing/README.md

-# Python Scripts for Learning Data Types, Control Structures, and Modularity
+# Scientific Computing

-## Objective
+Assignments and projects from Scientific Computing class

-This repository contains Python scripts demonstrating fundamental programming concepts:
+## Objectives

-1. **datatypes.py** - Explores Python data types, their conversions, and type checking.
+1. **datatypes.py** - Shows the variety of Python data types how they are converted and checking their class types.
 2. **control_structures.py** - Demonstrates conditional statements, loops, and function usage.
 3. **modular_functions.py** - Implements modular functions for calculating areas of different shapes.